adnanyaseen94/TrustTraderScraping/README.md

 # TrustATrader Scraping
 Scrap www.trustatrader.com search using **Python3** and **BeautifulSoup** library.

-The program takes the search url as an input and scrap the the the pages to find companies details:
+The program takes the search url as an input and scrap the the pages to find companies details:
 - company name
 - tel number
 - mob number